+AUDREY LOEFFLER

-AUDREY LOEFFLER May 23, 1927 - July 19, 2023
+May 23, 1927 - July 19, 2023

-Audrey Loeffler of O'Hara vp., beloved wife, mother, id grandmother, crossed Twp., and God's Realm on July was At 96, Sile was the last of the World War II generation to carry the Loeffler name.
-Her five children can never repay her for her sacrifice, her for her sacrifice, devotion, and discipline.
-They take comfort in knowing that she has reunited in heaven with her husband of 59 years, with her husband of 59 years, William Loeffler.

-They will miss her legendary stubbornness, her dry sense of humor and especially her magnificent singing voice.
-Audrey was a Contralto-Soprano who could stun audiences with stratospheric, hair-raising renditions of "Ave Maria" and "Panis Angelicus."
-"She belted out "Panis Angelicus."
-They of b 'Panis belted out 'Panis Angelicus' at our wedding and acknowledged the ovation she received at our n," her son Jim recalls.
-"Look how humble she is," he She belted out quietly quiety acknowledged the ovation she received at our reception," her son Jim recalls.
+Audrey Loeffler of O'Hara Twp., beloved wife, mother, and grandmother, crossed God's Realm on July the was At 96, Sile was the last of the World War II generation to carry the Loeffler name.
+Her five children can never repay her for her sacrifice, her for her sacr devotion, and discipline. take comfort in knowing Thev take comfort in knowing that she has reunited in heaven with her husband of 59 years, with her husband of 59 years, William Loeffler. hey will miss her legendary stubbornness, her dry sense humor and especially her magnificent singing voice. drey was a coloratura soprano, which is the highest brano singing range.
+She could stun audiences with atospheric, hair-raising renditions of "Ave Morie" in She between the special studies of "Ave Morie".
+They soprano stratospheric Panis Angelicus quietly acknowledged the ovation she received at our reception," her son Jim recalls.
 "Look how humble she is," he remembers his brother Richard saying.

+She belted out 'Panis wedding and eived at our Angelicus' at our wedding and e ovation she received at our alls.
+"Look how humble she is," he duty, and decency.

 A devoted Catholic, Audrey never lost her faith in God, despite a childhood that was blighted by poverty and the loss of her father when she was not yet six years old.
-She exemplified the ideals of the Greatest Generation: modesty, duty, and decency. oss of her father exemplified the id duty, and decency.
+She exemplified the ideals of the Greatest Generation: modesty, duty and decency.